dotnet/docs/docs/standard/base-types/trimming.md

  The <xref:System.String.Remove%2A?displayProperty=nameWithType> method removes a specified number of characters that begin at a specified position in an existing string.
 This method assumes a zero-based index.

- The following example removes 10 characters from a string beginning at position five of a zero-based indexes of the string.
+ The following example removes 10 characters from a string beginning at position five of a zero-based index of the string.

  [!code-cpp[Conceptual.String.BasicOps#21](../../../samples/snippets/cpp/VS_Snippets_CLR/conceptual.string.basicops/cpp/trimming.cpp#21)]
  [!code-csharp[Conceptual.String.BasicOps#21](../../../samples/snippets/csharp/VS_Snippets_CLR/conceptual.string.basicops/cs/trimming.cs#21)]